 Associate solicitor Claire Vale leads the department and is a member of the Association of Contentious Trusts and Probate Specialists (ACTAPS) - only one other solicitor in the area is a member of ACTAPS.

-You can also contact Claire or call the Shrewsbury office.
+You can also contact Claire directly or call the Shrewsbury office.

 The team at Lanyon Bowdler successfully acted for a claimant whose partner di...